dalathegreat/Battery-Emulator-Wiki/docs/battery/hyundai_e_gmp_platform_58_2_77_4_kwh.md

 ## Note on CAN-FD
 The 800V battery architecture uses CAN-FD, so incase you plan on integrating this battery, you will need to get the [CAN-FD chip add-on](../setup/can_related/can_fd_add_on_mcp2518fd.md) , or even easier, get the Stark CMR hardware.

+## Note on contactors
+The contactors are normally controlled by the BMS itself, but we have not been successful in emulating the vehicle properly yet, so the contactors might open unexpecedly.
+If that happens on your battery, you can switch to GPIO contactor control, and let the Battery-Emulator control the contactors instead (requires wiring changes)

 ## Wiring diagram
 See [KIA EV6 Battery](kia_ev6.md)